 LC Taking Stock Note

 So you want to make your own shrimp stock, but chances are you don’t want to—nor can you afford to—shell pound after pound of shrimp to obtain the necessary mountain of shrimp shells.
 We get it.
 That’s why we [Editor's Note: And by "we," we mean at least one of us editors here at Leite's] make fast friends with the guys at our local seafood market whenever we move to a new ‘hood.
-After just a trip or two to the counter, we summon our gumption, bat our eyelashes, and inquire if, perchance, there are ever any shrimp shells left over from the shelled shrimp sitting there so prettily on ice.
-Works like a charm.
-We can’t count the number of times we’ve gratefully accepted a ginormous bag of featherweight shrimp shells at no charge.
-A word to the wise, we always purchase a little something from the seafood counter—some plump sea scallops or a lovely flounder fillet—to show our appreciation.
-And there may be the gift of an occasional apple pie.
+After just a trip or two to the counter, we summon our gumption and inquire if, perchance, there are ever any shrimp shells left over from the shelled shrimp sitting there so prettily on ice?
+Works like a charm, seeing as we can’t count the number of times we’ve gratefully accepted a ginormous bag of featherweight shrimp shells at no charge.
+A word to the wise, though.
+We always purchase a little something from the seafood counter—some plump sea scallops or a lovely flounder fillet—to express our appreciation.
+And there may be the occasion gift of, say, apple pie.
 Just don’t count on this as a last-ditch, eleventh-hour solution, because often there simply are no shells to be had.
-We usually call ahead in the morning and ask if they’d set the shrimp shells aside for us.
+We call ahead in the morning and ask if they’d set the shrimp shells aside for us.
 But we aren’t telling you where.
 Nope, we’re not sharing.
 You’ll just have to find your own shrimp shell source.

 Shrimp Risotto Recipe